PrismarineJS/prismarine-world/README.md

 Return all loaded columns

-All the following methods are async and return a promise, corresponding *Sync methods exist.
+All the following methods are async and return a promise.

 #### World.setColumn(chunkX,chunkZ,chunk)